AxelBremer/RL_reprod/blogpost.md

 # How to learn from experience?
-In this blogpost we investigate the effect of 3 different forms of experience replay on 4 different environments.
+In this blog post we investigate the effect of 3 different forms of experience replay on 4 different environments.
 As an additional experiment, we also investigate the effect of setting the hyperparameter of these methods to different values.

 ## Deep Q Networks and Experience Replay?